Nisarg221B/Notes/ION Day Prep.md

 	- five dynamic factors that changes the train ticket prices daily
 	- Tips : **innovative ideas** , **brainstorm and structure your answers correctly**
 - [ ] HR standard questions
-- [ ] ION Group details
+- [x] ION Group details ✅ 2023-05-05
-	- **Do your research:** Read about the company and prepare basic points you can use for questions like, “Why do you want to work with us?”
+	- [x] **Do your research:** Read about the company and prepare basic points you can use for questions like, “Why do you want to work with us?” ✅ 2023-05-05
 - [ ] SDLC -  **SDLC models** (Waterfall Model, Agile Model, Iterative Model, etc.)
 	- He showed me **2 images** and asked me to draw some conclusions from them.
 Both the pictures primarily revolved around **SDLC concepts**.
 I explained my interpretation of them systematically and assertively and tackled every cross-question with good enthusiasm.
 - [ ] Which location do you prefer and why